t3kt/raytk/docs/_reference/operators/filter/moduloSpherical.md

     name: Repetitions
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: How many rows and columns to have.
   - label: Shift
     name: Shift
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Shifts the repetitions across the rows and columns.
   - label: Offset
     name: Offset
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Shifts the contents of each repetition, away from the sphere center or side to side along the columns.
   - label: Pivot
     name: Pivot
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Center point of the sphere
   - label: Mirror Type
     menuOptions:
     - label: None